ajeesh1987/ajeesh1987/README.md

 ## What I work on

-🌟 AI products that solve real user problems
-⚡ High performance ecommerce journeys and faster checkout flows
+🌟 Products that solve real user problems (or at least my problems :D ) ⚡ High performance ecommerce journeys and faster checkout flows
 🧠 AI powered memories and storytelling with SmritiKosha
 📈 Product strategy, opportunity trees, outcome driven roadmaps